tytydraco/yessleep/out/Angel_of_Death.md

 But from doctor to doctor: You would be proud of me right now, wouldn't you?"

-Mr. Lebruns eyes dart around in panic, but all he can do is slowly open his mouth, unable to mutter a syllable.
+Mr. Lebrun's eyes dart around in panic, but all he can do is slowly open his mouth, unable to mutter a syllable.

 \- "I might have lied to you previously.
 We do, in fact, know each other.
 It's been 20 years, give or take, but I recognized you the moment you stepped through our hospital door for your first appointment.
 Nice job you did with the beard.
 And Lebrun?
 A French name?
 Creative.
 But I know your name, Doctor.
 Your soulless eyes gave you away."